tailucas/event-processor/README.md

 * Start the main application loop.
 * Start discovery of MQTT event sources from mDash.
 * Start the `asyncio` Telegram bot.
-* Start an [instance](https://github.com/tailucas/pylib/blob/ac05d39592c2264143ec4a37fe76b7e0369515bd/pylib/threads.py#L59) of `pylib.threads.thread_nanny` which will notice any thread death and will also help move the application to debug logging after a prolonged shutdown.
+* Start an [instance](https://github.com/tailucas/pylib/blob/ac05d39592c2264143ec4a37fe76b7e0369515bd/pylib/threads.py#L59) of `pylib.threads.thread_nanny` which will notice and report on any thread death and will also help move the application to debug logging after a prolonged shutdown.
 Shutdown delay is normally as a result of failure to properly close all ZMQ sockets.
 * Start the Flask web server.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>